School of Tropical Medicine (Puerto Rico): UPR School of Medicine

 The agreement between the University of Puerto Rico and Columbia University in regard to the School of Tropical Medicine was terminated by mutual consent in 1948.

 In May 1949, the Puerto Rican Legislature authorized the creation of the School of Medicine of the University of Puerto Rico, also known as the UPR School of Medicine.
 The School of Tropical Medicine was merged into the new school, and admitted its first class in August 1950.
 On September 29, 1983, the building in which the School of Tropical Medicine was located was listed in the National Register of Historic Places.
+It was later added to the Puerto Rico Register of Historic Sites and Zones in 2000.